christophjokoch/tv_script_generator/README.md

 ## Introduction

 In this project, you'll generate your own Seinfeld TV scripts using RNNs.
-The dataset consists Seinfeld scripts from 9 seasons.
+You'll be using Seinfeld scripts from 9 seasons as your dataset.
 The Neural Network you'll build will generate a new, "fake" TV script.

 ## Getting the Project file